Xnan-blop/portfolio_manager_team04/README.md

 - Used by GraphContainer for performance visualization
 - Integrates with historical price data from Yahoo Finance

-## Yahoo Finance Integration

-We use the `yfinance` Python library to get real-time stock data from Yahoo Finance.

-### Why Yahoo Finance?
-- The project specifications recommended using Yahoo Finance as our data source
-- yfinance library was suggested in our training materials
-- It's free and doesn't require API keys
-- Provides live stock prices, company information, and historical data
-- Easy to integrate with Python/Flask

-### What We Get From It:
-- **Live stock prices** - for buying/selling at current market rates
-- **Company information** - names, sectors, financial metrics
-- **Historical data** - for our portfolio performance charts
-- **Stock validation** - confirms if a stock symbol exists

-### How We Use It:
-1. **Stock search** - when you type "AAPL", we verify it exists and get current price
-2. **Buy/sell transactions** - we get the live price at the moment of purchase/sale
-3. **Portfolio valuation** - we fetch current prices to calculate your unrealized P&L
-4. **Charts** - we download historical prices to show portfolio performance over time

-The integration is straightforward - our Flask backend calls yfinance functions, gets the data back as Python objects, and sends it to our React frontend as JSON.

 #### **Technical Implementation Details**

 **1. Stock Search & Real-Time Pricing**